 (2) All Generation Resources (including self-serve generating units) that have a gross generating unit rating greater than 20 MVA or those units connected at the same Point of Interconnection (POI) that have gross generating unit ratings aggregating to greater than 20 MVA, that supply power to the ERCOT Transmission Grid, shall provide Voltage Support Service (VSS).

+(3) TSPs should operate to maintain adequate reactive reserve on Generation Resources to be available for dynamic response during unplanned system contingencies or system instability.
+To maintain reactive reserves on Generations Resources, TSPs should utilize available static reactive resources to support area voltages prior to requesting a Voltage Set Point change from a Generation Resource.
+During unplanned system contingencies or system instability, it may be necessary for the TSPs to simultaneously adjust a Generation Resource’s Voltage Set Points while inserting static devices in order to restore or maintain system voltages.

-(3) Each Generation Resource required to provide VSS shall comply with the following Reactive Power Requirements:
+(4) Each Generation Resource required to provide VSS shall comply with the following Reactive Power Requirements in Real-Time operations when issued a Voltage Set Point by a TSP.
+Resource testing and study requirements are detailed in paragraphs (f) and (g) below:

-(a) An over-excited (lagging or producing) power factor capability of 0.95 or less determined at the generating unit's maximum net power to be supplied to the ERCOT Transmission Grid and the Generation Resource’s set point in the Voltage Profilemeasured at the POI;
+(a) An over-excited (lagging or producing) power factor capability of 0.95 or less determined at the generating unit's maximum net power to be supplied to the ERCOT Transmission Grid and for any Voltage Set Point between 0.95 per unit and 1.04 per unit, as measured at the POI;

-(b) An under-excited (leading or absorbing) power factor capability of 0.95 or less, determined at the generating unit's maximum net power to be supplied to the ERCOT Transmission Grid and the Generation Resource’s set point in the Voltage Profile measured at the POI;
+(b) An under-excited (leading or absorbing) power factor capability of 0.95 or less, determined at the generating unit's maximum net power to be supplied to the ERCOT Transmission Grid and for any Voltage Set Point between 1.0 per unit to 1.05 per unit, as measured at the POI;

+(c) For any Voltage Set Point outside of the voltage ranges described in paragraphs (a) and (b) above, the Generation Resource shall supply or absorb the maximum amount of Reactive Power available within its inherent capability and the capability of any Var-capable devices as necessary to achieve the Voltage Set Point;

+(d) When a Generation Resource required to provide VSS is issued a new Voltage Set Point, that Generation Resource shall make adjustments in response to the new Voltage Set Point, regardless of whether the current voltage is within the tolerances identified in paragraph (4) of Operating Guide Section 2.7.3.5, Resource Entity Responsibilities and Generation Resource Requirements.

-(c) Reactive Power capability shall be available at all MW output levels and may be met through a combination of the Generation Resource’s Unit Reactive Limit (URL), which is the generating unit’s dynamic leading and lagging operating capability, and/or dynamic VAr capable devices.
+(e) Reactive Power capability shall be available at all MW output levels and may be met through a combination of the Generation Resource’s Unit Reactive Limit (URL), which is the generating unit’s dynamic leading and lagging operating capability, and/or dynamic VAr capable devices.
 This Reactive Power profile is depicted graphically as a rectangle.
 For Intermittent Renewable Resources (IRRs), the Reactive Power requirements shall be available at all MW output levels at or above 10% of the IRR’s nameplate capacity.
-When an IRR is operating below 10% of its nameplate capacity and is unable to support voltage at the POI, ERCOT may require an IRR to disconnect from the ERCOT System for purposes of maintaining reliability; and
+When an IRR is operating below 10% of its nameplate capacity and is unable to support voltage at the POI, ERCOT, the interconnecting TSP, or that TSP’s agent may require an IRR to disconnect from the ERCOT System for purposes of maintaining reliability;

-(d) As part of the technical Resource testing requirements prior to the Resource Commissioning Date, all Generation Resources must conduct an engineering study, or demonstrate through performance testing, compliance with the Reactive Power capability requirements of this section.
-Any study or testing results must be accepted by ERCOT prior to the Resource Commissioning Date.
+(f) As part of the technical Resource testing requirements prior to the Resource Commissioning Date, all Generation Resources must conduct an engineering study, or demonstrate through performance testing, compliance with the Reactive Power capability requirements of this section.
+Any study or testing results must be accepted by ERCOT prior to the Resource Commissioning Date;